Odds to Win the British Open 2019

 British Open Race Winning margin odds

-This bet simply focusses on the likely winning margin at the end of all four rounds, and while this can be tricky to pick, in reality there are only a few viable choices.
-The most common margin would be one stroke, although there's always a small chance a player like Jordan Spieth could hit a hot streak and win by five or six.
-Odds are as follows:
+This bet simply focuses on the likely winning margin at the end of all four rounds, and while this can be tricky to pick, in reality there are only a few viable choices.
+The most common margin would be one stroke, although there's always a small chance a player like Jordan Spieth could get hot and win by four or more.
+Here are the Race Winning odds as posted at William Hill sportsbook:

 British Open Playoff Odds

-Speaking of margins, if the tournament finishes with one or more tied at the top of the leaderboard, a playoff will ensue.
-The odds of this happening are historically low, but not so low that you wouldn't consider a bet.
-The odds on a playoff happening are available for +200.
+Speaking of margins, if the tournament finishes with one or more tied at the top of the leaderboard, a four-hole playoff will ensue.
+Odds of a tie are not as low as one may think, as seven of the last 21 Open Championships have required extra holes.
+A juicy (4.00) YES playoff price is worth considering.

 British Open Top Former Winner Odds

 Winning is a habit, and when a player wins a tournament, or wins at a particular course, there's a decent chance they will play well on their next appearance.
-Francesco Molinari will start as one of the favourites here given he is defending champion, although remember that the course won't be the same, so we could see a better score by another former winner in 2019.
+Francesco Molinari will start as one of the favourites here given he is defending champion.
+However, remember that the course won't be the same, so we could see a better score by another former winner in 2019.

 |#1||$250||$250 Bonus on your 1st Deposit!||Review||Play Now|